mit-submit/submit-users-guide/source/working.rst

      # Or through gfal
      gfal-copy file://`pwd`/out.root davs://t3serv017.mit.edu:1094//scratch/username/out.root

 If you are using xrootd for the first time, you will need to be added to the mapping.
-Please contact submit-help via email (submit-help@mit.edu) to be added.
+Please, contact submit-help via email (submit-help@mit.edu) to be added.

 Be aware of your own data
 ~~~~~~~~~~~~~~~~~~~~~~~~~